5 Fall Gardening To-Do’s

 3. Get Some Plants in the Ground

 Fall is the perfect time to install plants.
 The cool air (i.e., not harsh) and warm ground temps this time of year provide the perfect environment for your plants to become established by the time spring and summer rolls around.
-Check out this post from my friend Joe Lamp’l from Growing a Greener World®, where he provides 7 steps to ensure that you plant your plants just right.
+Check out this post from my friend Joe Lamp’l from Joe Gardener®, where he provides 5 key steps for planting trees and shrubs.

 4. Transplant Trees & Shrubs